ppacer/ppacer.github.io/src/content/docs/start/intro.md

 ## Intro

-For starters we are going to setup new Go project, install ppacer, configure ppacer scheduler and executor in a single program, define new DAG which would run each 10 seconds, run the program and eventually explore ppacer database.
+To begin, we'll set up  new Go project, install ppacer, configure the ppacer scheduler and executor within a single program, define new DAG that runs each 10 seconds, execute the program, and finally, explore the ppacer database.

 :::note
-The only requirement is Go compiler in version at least 1.22.
+The only prerequisite is having Go compiler in version `1.22` or higher.
 :::